ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot.md

             await message.answer(f"{int(transaction['value'])/1000000000} - {transaction['comment']}")
 ```

-### Callback handlers:
+### Callback handlers

-In buttons we can set callback data, that will be sent to the bot when user presses the button.
+In buttons, we can set callback data, that will be sent to the bot when user presses the button.
 We set callback data to "check" in the button, that user will press after transaction.
 So, we need to handle this callback.

 Callback handlers are very similar to message handlers, but they have `types.CallbackQuery` as an argument instead of `message`.
 Function decorator is also different.